Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Proposed method

 \section{Proposed method}

 This section presents a novel DeepJSCC architecture called DeepJSCC-MIMO, which aims to enable efficient image transmission in MIMO systems.
-The DeepJSCC-MIMO scheme is mainly based on the vision transformer and incorporates self-attention mechanisms to exploit the CSI.
-Notably, our DeepJSCC-MIMO design exhibits versatility and can be employed in both open-loop and closed-loop MIMO systems.

-The pipeline of our DeepJSCC-MIMO scheme is illustrated in Fig. \ref{Secom_pipeline}, and presented in Algorithm \ref{MIMO_algorithm}, where DeepJSCC-MIMO utilizes a pair of ViT-based encoder $f_{\bm{\theta}}$ and decoder $f_{\bm{\phi}}$, respectively.
+The pipeline of our DeepJSCC-MIMO scheme is depicted in Fig. \ref{Secom_pipeline} and outlined in Algorithm \ref{MIMO_algorithm}.
+In this scheme, DeepJSCC-MIMO employs a pair of ViT-based encoder $f_{\bm{\theta}}$ and decoder $f_{\bm{\phi}}$ to encode and decode channel symbols, utilizing the inherent self-attention mechanism over both source features and channel conditions.
 Further elaborations on the inner structures of these ViTs are provided in Fig. \ref{ViT_structure}.
 In the following, we detail the pipeline of DeepJSCC-MIMO in five main steps: image-to-sequence transformation, channel heatmap construction, ViT encoding, ViT decoding, and the loss function.